 - 1. Location, layout, size and design of the proposed development. - Consideration of the standard(s) not met. - 3.
 Visual, character, amenity, historic heritage, streetscape and stream effects. - 4.
-The extent of consistency with the Crime Prevention Through Environmental Design Guidelines in Appendix 6, Council's Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20 and
+The extent of consistency with relevant matters in the Crime Prevention Through Environmental Design Guidelines in Appendix 6,

+Council's Land Development Minimum Requirements Subdivision and Development Principles and Requirements 2012 and the Centres Design Principles in Appendix 20 and

-the Centres Design Guide in Appendix x2 .
-5. Effect s on landform and landscape.
+the Centres Design Guide in Appendix x2Appendix 25.

+5. Effects on landform and

+landscape.

-6. Traffic and transport effect s.
+S202 6.
+Traffic and transport effect s.

-7. Design and appearance of buildings.
+0202 7.
+Design and appearance of buildings.

-Location and design of parking, traffic circulation areas, loading and access.
+8. Location and design of parking,

+traffic circulation areas, loading

+and accoss.

 9. Public safety.

 10. Context and surroundings.

-11. Cumulative effects.
+11. Cumulativo offocts.

-12. Whether any nuisance effects are created.
+12. Whether any nuisance offects

+are created.

-The consistency with the relevant objectives and policies
+13. The consistency with the

+rolevant objectives and policies.

 HOSZ-R9 Development which is undertaken in accordance with the Development Incentives Guidelines set out in Appendix 1.
 Restricted Discretionary Activity The amount of development proposed must not exceed or proceed earlier than the stipulations in the guideline.
 Matters of Discretion The scale of biodiversity, energy or water quality benefits created by the proposal.
 Layout, size, design and location of proposed buildings (excluding minor buildings).
 Visual, character and amenity effects.
 Ecological or biodiversity effects.
 Traffic and transport effects.
 Proposed mitigation, remediation or ongoing management measures.
 Effect on natural character values.
 Cumulative effects.
-The Centres Design Principles in Appendix 20 Centres Design Guide in Appendix x2.
+The Centres Design Principles in Appendix 20 relevant matters in the Centres Design Guide in Appendix x2Appendix 25.